 We would encourage the ESS Management to ensure that the development of the whole system continue and not be delayed or reduced in importance, for doing so could result in many disparate and unconnected different systems being created to meet short term requirements

 The two positions that were previously paused for swap has now been approved.
 The permanent hiring of these positions will help to deliver the long-term goals of SWAP.
-More information regarding the staffing situation can be found in the general update.
+More information regarding the staffing situation can be found in Section 5.2.

 It is important for SWAP to have a clearly articulated product roadmap for development, knowing that what it first delivers will not be perfect and will evolve, rather than build the components for a ‘big-bang’ launch of a final product.